Type-Delta/wuwa-editor/README.md

 # wuwa-editor

-An advance setting editor for Wuthering Waves, that allows you to change (almost) any settings of the game without having to edit the game files your self.
+An advance setting editor for Wuthering Waves, that allows you to change (almost) any settings of the game without having to edit the setting files your self.

 This program aims to make it easier to change settings that would normally be inaccessible through in-game settings.

 > [!IMPORTANT]
-> Unlocking 120 FPS option for Wuthering Waves V2.2 is just available.
+> Unlocking 120 FPS option for Wuthering Waves version 2.2 is just available and should work even with non-whitelisted CPU/GPU!
+>
-> Full credit of the workaround to [WuWa_Simple_FPSUnlocker](https://github.com/WakuWakuPadoru/WuWa_Simple_FPSUnlocker).
+> Full credit to [WuWa_Simple_FPSUnlocker](https://github.com/WakuWakuPadoru/WuWa_Simple_FPSUnlocker) for the workaround.

 > [!IMPORTANT]
 > Due to the changes of how the game handles **Binding** configuration since version `1.4`, features related to modifying **Bindings** will be disabled until the workarounds are found.